 Your health and wellbeing are important to us, and we want to ensure you receive the appropriate care in a timely manner.

 We use fax and ARGUS, a secure messaging system to transmit sensitive information on your behalf to hospitals and specialists.
 We do not use email as it is an unsecured form of communication.

 It is important to keep our records of your current address and details updated, so we may ask you from time to time if the details we have are correct.

-We are committed to preventative care and may send you a reminder notice via mail offering you an appointment in relation to preventative healthcare.
+We are committed to preventative care and may send you a reminder notice via mail or SMS offering you an appointment in relation to preventative healthcare.
 If you do not want to receive a reminder letter please notify reception staff so that we can take you off the reminder list.

-- Please be aware it is not always possible to attend to everything in one consultation, and you may need to make a subsequent appointment to properly attend to all your concerns.
+- Provide a list of your health concerns and any scripts or referrals you need to your doctor at the start of the consultation.
+Please be aware it is not always possible to attend to everything in one consultation, and you may need to make a subsequent appointment to thoroughly attend to all your concerns.

 The provision of quality health care requires a doctor-patient relationship of trust and confidentiality.